 Geometric Transversal Theory has long become a major area of Discrete Geometry, with strong connections to Linear Optimization and Algebraic Topology.
-The work on Helly-type Theorems led to deep quantitative problems whose study was spearheaded by Alon, Barany, Goodman, Pollack, Kalai, Katchalski, Lovasz, Wenger, and others.
-As has been discovered in late 1980s, the answers to several of these questions (most notably, the proof of Hadwiger-Debrunner's (p,q)-Conjecture by Alon and Kleitman) essentially rely on the existence of small-size Epsilon-nets.
+The work on Helly-type Theorems led to deep quantitative problems whose study was spearheaded by Alon, Barany, Goodman, Pollack, Kalai, Katchalski, Kleitman, Lovasz, Wenger, and others.
+As has been discovered in late 1980s, the answers to several of these questions essentially rely on the existence of small-size Epsilon-nets.

 This is a second meeting which is organized as part of the 5-year project Combinatorial Aspects of Computational Geometry supported by the European Research Council (ERC).

-The program begins on Sunday, March 18th , 2018, when a bus will leave Tel Aviv Rothschild Hotel at 9:00 AM and proceed through Ben-Gurion Airport to spectacular Ein-Gedi resort, in close proximity to the Dead Sea and the famous Ein-Gedi natural reserve.
+The program begins on Sunday, January 27, 2019, when a bus/shuttle will leave Tel Aviv/Ben-Gurion Airport to spectacular Ein-Gedi resort, in close proximity to the Dead Sea and the famous Ein-Gedi natural reserve.
 The scientific part of the conference stretches over 4.5 days filled with talks, working sessions, and a local excursion.
 The program ends on Thursday afternoon when the participants will be taken back to Tel Aviv and/or Ben-Gurion Airport.